Map Layer - Frames#

 Relative to#

 While the path-like structure of keys encode the hierarchical structure of the world, sometimes we might want to define the pose of an object with respect to another object while keeping the two objects on different branches of the hierarchy.
-In this case, the field relative_to can be used.
+In this case, the relative_to field can be used.
+For example, in the following frames layer, we wanted to position the map_0/vehicle_0 object 1m from the map_0/street_light_0 object along the x axis:

 version: 1.0